LionelPinheiroDuarte/brain/docs/sql/index.fr.md

 # SQL

+!!! note
     Content only available in english.

 | Compétences | Notes | But |
 |-------------|-------|----------|